NEEL-Dev17/LINEAR-REGRESSION-KNN-LOGISTIC-REGRESSION/README.md

 ---

 ## 🛠 Installation
 To run this project, you need Python 3.x and the NumPy library.
-You can install NumPy using pip:
+You can install NumPy, Pandas, Matplotlib and scikit-learn using pip:

 ```bash
 pip install numpy